La Fiesta de San Felipe

 “Beautiful, isn’t it?”

 “Yeah, but kinda creepy.”
 Marco looked at the church pensively.
-The few days he had spent in the sun since their arrival in Puerto Rico were already reflected on his skin; the bronze glow visible evidence of his indigenous ancestry.
-In spite of the tiny lines at the corners of his intense gray eyes, Marco looked more handsome than ever.
+The few days he had spent in the sun since their arrival in Puerto Rico were already reflected on his skin; the bronze glow was visible evidence of his indigenous ancestry.
+Despite the tiny lines at the corners of his intense gray eyes, Marco looked more handsome than ever.
 Coming back home had definitely agreed with him.

 “Hmm…actually, el Catedral de San Felipe has a very compelling history.
 The locals think it’s cursed by demons.”